The Ashes: 2017 to present

 The 2021–22 Ashes series was played from December 2021 through January 2022, and featured the first Ashes Test match to be played in Tasmania, at Hobart's Bellerive Oval.
 Australia retained the Ashes in the 2021–22 Ashes series, after comfortably beating England 4–0.

 England were the hosts of the five Test matches of the 2023 Ashes series.
 The series got off to a good start for Australia as they won the first two Tests to go 0–2 up.
+The second test at Lord's is best remembered for the Carey-Bairstow stumping, when Australian wicketkeeper Alex Carey stumped English batsman Jonny Bairstow, which led to the crowd, who disagreed with the decision by the Australians to appeal for the wicket, turning uncharacteristically hostile towards the visiting team.
 The hosts won the third Test to put the series at 1-2 for the visitors.
 England needed to win the fourth Test in a hope to not only level the series but prevent Australia from retaining the Ashes.
 The match looked good for England to win, but rain intervened on the last two days and forced a draw, thus Australia retained the Ashes with the series at 1–2 after four Tests.
 The fifth and final Test was played at The Oval.
 During the contest Stuart Broad announced that he would retire from cricket at the end of the match.
 England went on to win the final Test match to draw the series at 2-2.

+England started the 2025–26 Ashes series poorly, losing the first test match in Perth in under two days.
+This was the first time an Ashes test had been decided in under two days since the first test of the 1921 Ashes, with England facing 405 balls, their shortest total in a Test match since 1904.
+This happened again at the MCG in the same Series, but this time, England won their first test on Australian soil in 14 years.

 Summary of results and statistics

-In the 140 years since 1883, Australia have held the Ashes for approximately 84.5 years, and England for 55.5 years:
+In the 143 years since 1883, Australia have held the Ashes for approximately 87.5 years, and England for 55.5 years:

-Test results, up to and including 31 July 2023: (Note: Australia and England have played an additional 16 Tests: nine prior to the Ashes, and a further 7 where the Ashes were not at stake.
-Including these Tests, the win–loss record stands at 152 Australian wins, 111 English wins, and 97 draws (up to and including the 4th Test of the 2023 series).)
+Test results, up to and including 8 January 2026: (Note: Australia and England have played an additional 16 Tests: nine prior to the Ashes, and a further 7 where the Ashes were not at stake.
+Including these Tests, the win–loss record stands at 154 Australian wins, 113 English wins, and 97 draws (up to and including the 4th Test of the 2025–26 Ashes series).)